sbulen/SMF-Theme-Toggle/README.md

 The SMF Theme Toggle mod lets you easily toggle between the forum default theme and an admin-designated secondary theme with a single click.

-This mod works with any theme that allows new entries in the main menu.
+This mod works with any theme that allows new entries in the main & profile menus.

 This mod works whether or not javascript is enabled on the client.